Ready, set, go. Coe expects Asian track and field to boom

 India placed third, a medal above Japan, in the track and field standings with seven golds, 10 silver and two bronze.
 It also won a fifth straight title in the women’s 4×400.
 It was a vast improvement on the 2 gold and 13 overall from the Asian Games in 2014.

-South Korea finished with five medals on the track, including gold in the women’s 100-meter hurdles, but Randy Behr, the head performance coach, was expecting big improvements in coming seasons.
+South Korea finished with five medals on the track, including gold in the women’s 100-meter hurdles, but Randy Behr, the head performance coach, was expecting big improvements in coming seasons with extra emphasis on strength and conditioning and recovery.

-While the popularity of track and field has dropped in some parts of the world, the sport is growing across the most-populated continent.
+While the popularity of track and field has dropped in some traditional markets, the sport is growing across the most-populated continent.

 “China is growing amazingly.
 Japan is solid.
 Korea, we have a huge ceiling — we’re onto something good here,” Behr said.
 “Asia is on the move.